ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 In the morning, Brent went into the laundry room to feed Helsa.
-The other exchange studnets had left a few hours earlier, walking towrads the MRT station in the mist.
+The other exchange students had left a few hours earlier, walking towards the MRT station in the mist.

 "Oh shit," he said, touching Helsa.